 A process whereby a third party body issues a written statement that a production unit or beef cattle operation meets the requirements of the VBP+ program.

 A written statement or acknowledgement of conformance issued by a Provincial Delivery Agent indicating a beef cattle operation or production unit meets the requirements of the VBP+ program.

 A Self-declaration differs from the Self-Assessment.
 The Self-Declaration is a record of understanding signed by the producer including a checklist review of program compliance.
-It signifies the producer has fully implemented SOPs to the best of his/her knowledge, but does not by itself signify VBP+ registration.
-Throughout the 8-year assessment cycle, VBP+ Registered producers must complete a Self-Declaration on years 3, 4 6, 7 and 8 to renew VBP+ status for that year.
+It signifies the producer has fully implemented SOPs to the best of his/her knowledge, but does not by itself signify VBP+ certification.
+Throughout the 8-year assessment cycle, VBP+ certified operations must complete a Self-Declaration on years 3, 4 6, 7 and 8 to renew VBP+ status for that year.
 The VBP+ provincial coordinator will provide you with the Self-Declaration forms each year you are required to fill this out for your VBP+ status maintenance.

 A planned series of feed delivery to pens to prevent the feeding of medicated feed to unintended cattle.
 This is predetermined schedule of mixing and feeding that may start with the higher levels of medications first and ending with low levels, flushing, then followed by non-medicated feed.
 The sequence is followed the next feeding time (or day), in the opposite manner with non-medicated feed first.
 In the following feed period the reverse sequence is repeated.
 It is imperative that feed records are detailed enough to denote the last batch/ration and where in the sequence the medicated feed was processed and fed.
 Attention to this detail determines the likelihood of drug carryover and tissue residue.